 THE UNIVERSITY OF NOTRE DAME

 BA cum laude in Philosophy (Honors) and Theology

 Philosophy is, among other things, the art and science of critical thinking.
 As such, the concepts and methods employed by philosophers can be fruitfully applied to virtually any problem or situation likely to arise in one’s personal or professional life.
 They can be particularly useful in the context of moral dilemmas, questions of meaning and value, and questions of knowledge and justification.

 While clients may seek philosophical counseling for a variety of reasons, the philosophical counselor’s primary goal is always to help clients become better philosophers themselves.
 We assist clients in clarifying their concepts, articulating their worldviews, and learning to use philosophical tools in their everyday lives.

 For the Informed Consent Form for my counseling services, click HERE.

 The fee for my services is $150 per 50-minute hour.

-I am based in Columbus, but remote sessions (via Skype) are also available.
+I am currently based in Maryland (Montgomery County), but remote sessions (via Skype) are also available.